tinyflowjs/tinyflow/CONTRIBUTING.md

 $ npm run docs           # generates the API docs
 $ npm run build          # generates the final distributable files
 ```

+Note, these scripts are only a proxy to the several packages' scripts.

 To work on a new feature or a fix please create a new branch: